 For securities sold, redeemed or otherwise disposed as a result of a callable feature (including make whole call provisions), disclose the number of CUSIPs sold, disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee.

-The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26R—Bonds, paragraphs 30.e., 30.f. and 30.g.
+The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26R—Bonds, paragraphs., 39.f. and 39.g.

 Refer to the Preamble for further discussion regarding disclosure requirements.
-All disclosures within this statement, except disclosures included in paragraphs 49.b., 49.k. and 49.m., shall be included within the interim and annual statutory financial statements.
-Disclosure requirements in paragraphs 49.b., 49.k. and 49.m. are required in the annual audited statutory financial statements only.
+All disclosures within this statement, except disclosures included in paragraphs 44.b., 44.k. and 44.m., shall be included within the interim and annual statutory financial statements.
+Disclosure requirements in paragraphs 44.b., 44.k. and 44.m. are required in the annual audited statutory financial statements only.